Expertium/expertium.github.io/Benchmark.md

 Regarding the future of FSRS, we have been racking our brains, trying to come up with some way to improve it. **FSRS-6 is the final version, there will be no major releases in the foreseeable future.**

-Broadly speaking, machine learning algorithms are bound by the amount of computational power available, by the amount of data, and by the software.
-FSRS is not bound by computational power at all, its parameters can be optimized on an average home PC in a matter of seconds; training FSRS for 10x as long would only improve the metrics by 1-2%.
+Broadly speaking, machine learning algorithms are bound by the amount of computational power available, by the amount of data, and by how good the underlying algorithm is.
+FSRS is not bound by computational power at all, its parameters can be optimized on an average home PC in a matter of seconds; training FSRS for 10x as long would improve the metrics by <1%.
 FSRS is somewhat bound by data since most users don't have hundreds of thousands of reviews.
-And it's almost entirely bound by software, aka the theory of memory and forgetting.
+And it's almost entirely bound by the theory of memory and forgetting.

 There are several ways to make FSRS more accurate, none of which are currently feasible: